Sibiu Foodie Tour

 Local grown ingredients, meat brought from the Sibiu area households and fresh vegetables purchased daily from the local Cibin Marketplace make for a matchless taste, however simple may it be.

-Among other seasonal dishes, try the Eggplant Salad with Tomatoes and Herbs Oil, a traditional appetizer.
+Among other seasonal dishes, try the Mashed beans, fried onions, fresh pickles and chapati-bread, a traditional appetizer.

 2. Smoked beetroot vegetarian tartar

 A bold, yet healthy mix of flavours that will definitely delight your tastebuds.
 In Transylvania, beetroot is usually served baked, pickled or accompanied by horseradish.

 However, for this new dish, the beetroot is smoked and accompanied by toasted seeds, salt cured egg yolk and sour cream for a fresh and summery culinary experience.

 Nothing compares to a plate of smoked meat, right in the heart of Sibiu, in one of the most beautiful, intimate, authentic and cozy places in town.
 You can try here some good wines and a selection of sausages, bacon, rind, "jumeri" (pork scraps) – all bio products, provided by local farmers.

 Do you remember that soup with a strong chicken flavor with carrots and homemade noodles, on top of which there are golden circles sprinkled with some fresh parsley?
 We recommend it for the first dish, then you can choose a smoked pork bone with beans, “tapsa” (traditional dish with polenta, sausages, onion and cheese), pancakes or other traditional Romanian dishes.

 You can find all these if you choose to walk through the city and settle at a place in which the menu, the restaurant and the waiters’ clothes are all traditional.